-The cemetery is a popular strolling spot during early spring because of the hundreds of flowering mature cherry trees.
+The 26-hectare cemetery is a popular strolling spot during early spring because of the hundreds of mature flowering cherry trees.
+It’s also a popular picnicking spot during hanami season, although picnicking is generally discouraged and is somewhat controversial.

 In addition to the Japanese (former) residents, there is a foreign section of the cemetery, where many 19th century western advisers to the Meiji government in the fields of education, medicine and science have their graves.
 Unusually for a cemetery in Japan which usually only contain the ashes of the deceased, the foreign section houses human remains.